preethamrn/pokemondens/README.md

 - Support list of Pokemon in a table
 - Setup all den positions
 - Fix styling for the hover layout
-- Add list of all pokemon to each den (from Serebii)
-- Show Pokemon icons (download sprites from Serebii)
 - Add deep links into Serebii
 - Add contact and credits links
 - Search for dens by Pokemon